Dotfuscator Community Edition (CE)

 - Renaming of identifiers to make reverse-engineering of the compiled assemblies more difficult.

-- Anti-tamper to detect the execution of tampered applications, transmit incident alerts, and terminate tampered sessions.
+- Anti-tamper to detect the execution of tampered applications and terminate or respond to tampered sessions.

-- Anti-debug to detect the attachment of a debugger to a running application, transmit incident alerts, and terminate debugged sessions.
+- Anti-debug to detect the attachment of a debugger to a running application and terminate or respond to debugged sessions.

-- Anti-rooted device to detect if the application is running on a rooted Android device and terminate sessions on these devices.
+- Anti-rooted device to detect if the application is running on a rooted Android device and terminate or respond to sessions on these devices.

-- Application expiration behaviors that encode an "end-of-life" date, transmit alerts when applications are executed after their expiration date, and terminate expired application sessions.
+- Application expiration behaviors that encode an "end-of-life" date and terminate expired application sessions.

 For details on these features, including how they fit into your application protection strategy, see the Capabilities page.